metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

     Note that invalid UTF-8 in a CBOR UTF-8 string is considered invalid input and will thus prompt a thrown exception.

+- The only map keys that `decode()` accepts are integers and strings.
-- CBOR null, undefined, true, and false are considered invalid input when given as map keys.
-An exception is thrown if the decoder finds these.
+An exception is thrown if the decoder finds anything else as a map key.
 - CBOR booleans become the corresponding [Types::Serialiser](https://metacpan.org/pod/Types::Serialiser) values.
 Both CBOR null and undefined become Perl undef.
 - Tags are IGNORED for now.
 (This may become configurable later.)